 When sorting, you want to remove any beans that look shriveled, broken beyond recognition, or ones that just aren’t up to snuff.
 It goes without saying that stones, twigs, or foreign particles will also be removed.

-When it comes to red kidney beans, soaking them isn’t optional.
+You must soak beans, especially dried red kidney beans.
 Red kidney bean lectin (a protein) is toxic.
 It isn’t “cyanide potent,” but it will make you regret life while becoming one with your toilet.

 The best way to guard against an evening of misery is to soak your dried beans for no less than 6 hours but no longer than 12.
 I usually sort, rinse, and begin soaking my beans the night before I plan to cook them.
 Breaking down that lectin begins here.